pilotophillip/first-project/README.md

 # My Portfolio Website - Phillip Piloto

-This is my first portfolio website built using HTML, CSS, and JavaScript on sublime text before i copied it into VScode and uploaded on Github.
-It showcases my skills, projects, and provides a way for users to contact me.
-This website was developed as part of my learning journey in front-end development and includes several advanced features implemented using JavaScript.
+This is my first portfolio website, built entirely using HTML, CSS, and JavaScript.
+I originally developed it in Sublime Text before migrating it to VS Code and uploading it to GitHub.

+This project was created before I enrolled in any formal software engineering bootcamp and stands as a testament to my self-learning ability and dedication to becoming a front-end developer.
+It showcases my skills, highlights personal projects, and provides a way for users to get in touch with me.

+Several features were implemented using JavaScript to enhance interactivity and user experience.
+This project represents an important milestone in my journey as a self-taught developer and laid the foundation for my continued growth through formal training and real-world experience.

 ## Features